October CPI may solidify case for a terminal rate above 5%: What to know this week

 In the five days ended Friday, the Dow Jones Industrial Average fell 1.5%, the S&P 500 3.3%, and the Nasdaq Composite 5.7% — the tech-heavy index's worst weekly performance since January as mega-caps Apple (AAPL), Amazon.com (AMZN), and Alphabet (GOOGL) each lost more than 10% after third-quarter financials disappointed Wall Street.

-The U.S. economy added 261,000 jobs in October, another robust hiring figure seen as confirmation to policymakers that the labor conditions can weather a further ramp up in the Fed’s key interest rate to fight historic inflation.
-The central bank delivered a fourth consecutive interest rate hike of 75 basis points while hinting at a slower pace of hiking but a higher final terminal rate.
+The U.S. economy added 261,000 jobs in October, another robust hiring figure seen as confirmation to policymakers that labor conditions can weather a further ramp up in the Fed’s key interest rate to fight historic inflation.
+The central bank delivered a fourth consecutive interest rate hike of 75 basis points Wednesday while hinting at a slower pace of hiking but a higher final terminal rate.

 Investors were hoping for signals from the central bank on a potential easing in monetary plans, which would serve as a tailwind for the major indexes after they closed last month higher on expectations of a policy pivot.
 But Powell pushed back against the notion that a shift in the Fed’s path is imminent, with inflation and payrolls still elevated.